How Much Does A Masters Winning Caddie Make

 During the tournament, the caddie’s role is to provide the golfer with guidance and support.
 The caddie helps the golfer select the right club, read the greens, and navigate the course.
 The caddie also helps to keep the golfer calm and focused, providing encouragement and advice when needed.

-See also Why Do Golf Shoes Have Spikes
+See also Do You Need Golf Shoes

 After the Tournament